apioo/fusio/README.md

 ```

 The action of each route contains the source which handles the business logic.
-This can be i.e. a php class, a simple php file or a url.
+This can be i.e. a php class, a simple php file or an url.
 More information in
 the [development doc](DEVELOPMENT.md).
 In the following an example action to
 build an API response from a database: